-Consequently, you can re-publish your WordPress site or change something else for further plans.
-On the other hand, some of you will see that users may have lots of changes after updating the new PHP version.
-You may use the “push to live feature” to save your time and effort.
+Consequently, you can re-publish your WordPress site or change something else for future plans.
+On the other hand, some of you will see that users may have made lots of changes after updating the new PHP version.
+You may use the “push to live feature” to save time and effort.

 How to Update PHP WordPress: Conclusion

-PHP plays an important part in your WordPress site and you should update it usually.
+PHP plays an important part in your WordPress site, and you should usually update it.
 Increasing speed means you will have more viewers and better SEO rankings on the search engines.
 Along with the article, you may have obtained lots of knowledge and tips when updating the PHP version on your site.
 After all those steps, your website will run fast and smoothly on all devices and browsers.
 That’s all we would like to deliver to you.
 We hope you will have a better website after this article.